WeirdTreeThing/chromebook-linux-audio/README.md

 # Officially Supported distros
 1. Arch Linux
 2. Fedora 38
-3. PopOS*
+3. PopOS[^1]
-4. Debian 12
+4. Debian 12[^2]
 5. OpenSUSE
 6. Void Linux

+[^1]: Depending on the device, PopOS will require a custom kernel

+[^2]: Debian will require a custom kernel.

+For both Debian and PopOS, you can get a custom kernel [here](https://elly.rocks/tmp/BUILDROOT/linux-image-6.1.27chrultrabook-fixups_6.1.27chrultrabook-fixups-8_amd64.deb).

 # Other distros
 Other distros will likely work but will require you to manually install packages, with the exception of Ubuntu and Ubuntu based distros like Linux Mint.
-These have outdated packages and may or may not work.
-PopOS will likely require a custom kernel.
+These have outdated packages and may or may not work, you are on your own if you choose to use these.